 The Compensation Committee administers the Company's executive compensation programs and policies.
-During 2006, Messrs.
-Dunn, Keane and Toledano, each a non-employee director, served on the Compensation Committee.
-None of the members of the Compensation Committee (i) served as an officer or employee of the Company during 2006, (ii) ever served as an officer of the Company or (iii) were engaged in 2006 in any transactions required to be disclosed in this proxy statement.
+During 2009, Messrs.
+Ayers, Dunn, Kornblatt and Toledano, each a non-employee director at the time, served on the Compensation Committee.
+None of the members of the Compensation Committee (i) served as an officer or employee of the Company during 2009, (ii) ever served as an officer of the Company prior to 2009 or (iii) were engaged in 2009 in any transactions required to be disclosed in this Proxy Statement.